Syedaaneesa/flexedge/README.md

 ## 🌐 Live Project
 **Website:** [FlexEdge](https://flexedge.zync-crm.com/)
-A sleek, fully responsive WordPress website built to make finding the perfect office space effortless for professionals and businesses.
+A modern, fully responsive WordPress website designed to simplify the search for ideal office spaces for professionals and businesses.

 ---